Philadelphia Eagles: Super Bowl LII Champions

 In 2019, the Eagles matched their 9–7 record from 2018.
 They won 4 straight games against divisional opponents to close the season, clinching the NFC East in Week 17 with a 34–17 win over the New York Giants and clinched a playoff berth for the third consecutive season.
 Carson Wentz started his first playoff game in the Wild Card round against the Seattle Seahawks, but left the game early in the first quarter after suffering a concussion on a controversial helmet-to-helmet hit by Jadeveon Clowney.
 Backup quarterback Josh McCown finished the game even after suffering a torn hamstring in the second quarter.
 The Eagles lost to the Seahawks 17–9, ending their season.

 The Eagles opened the 2020 season with consecutive losses to the Washington Football Team and Los Angeles Rams.
 In week 3, the Eagles tied with the Cincinnati Bengals after controversially punting the ball instead of attempting a potential 64-yard game-winning field goal late in overtime.
 The decision was widely criticized by sports media and fans as they accused head coach Doug Pederson of settling for a tie, rather than playing to win.
 Once again, injuries continued to plague the team as almost every offensive starter had suffered an injury throughout the season, and the team fielded 14 different offensive line combinations in 16 games.
 The team entered the bye week with a 3–4–1 record and proceeded to lose their next four games.
 During their week 13 match-up against the Green Bay Packers, rookie quarterback Jalen Hurts entered the game in the third quarter in relief of Wentz after poor play.
 Hurts would later be named the starting quarterback for the remainder of the season after a career-worst season performance by Wentz.
 Hurts led the Eagles to a 24–21 victory against the New Orleans Saints in week 14.
 This would be the team's last win of the 2020 season as they lost their next three games, finishing with a 4–11–1 record and missing the playoffs for the first time in four seasons.

-During the 2020 off-season, defensive coordinator Jim Schwartz announced that he would step down from his position.
+During the off-season, defensive coordinator Jim Schwartz announced that he would step down from his position.
 A day later, linebackers coach Ken Flajole left his position on the team.
-After a disappointing 2020 season, Doug Pederson met with Eagles owner Jeffrey Lurie to discuss the future of the team.
+Doug Pederson met with Eagles owner Jeffrey Lurie to discuss the future of the team.
 Pederson proposed changes to the coaching staff that were described by internal reporters as "underwhelming" and out of line with Lurie's vision for the team.
 On January 11, 2021, the Eagles announced that they had fired Pederson.
 In a statement, Lurie described the move as in the best interests of both Pederson and the team.
-Pederson became just the first head coach to be fired within three years of winning a Super Bowl since the Baltimore Colts fired Don McCafferty after the 1972 NFL Season.
+Pederson became just the first head coach to be fired within three years of winning a Super Bowl since the Baltimore Colts fired Don McCafferty after the 1972 NFL season.